jwe4ec/fy7e6/README.md

 - Resolve TOC issue for full tables
 - Resolve border issue in some summary tables

+- Italicize package names in general notes for plots

 - Resolve TODOs in `compute_flow.R`, `further_clean_demog_data.R`, `run_models_parallel.R`
 - Document steps for running scripts on Rivanna in README (inc. runtimes and storage requirements)